albertoRamon/Kylin/KylinAmazon/README.md

 git clone https://github.com/albertoRamon/Kylin.git
 ```

-### About Amazon Ratings Dataset
+### About Amazon ratings dataset
 [Download Page](http://jmcauley.ucsd.edu/data/amazon/)
 This dataset provides two types of files:
-* Review files: After a puchase the customer has the posiblity to evaluate the product, from 1 to 5 starts and write comment
+* Review files: After a purchase the customer has the possibility to evaluate the product, from 1 to 5 starts and write comment
 * Metadata file: It's a full description of one product: Name, Brand, Picture, category....

-These files are relationed by _asin_ unique identifier for each Amazon Product
+These files are related by _asin_ unique identifier for each Amazon Product

 We use these two files:
 * Metadata: Is a compressed json in gz with 9.4 Million products (size: 3.4 GB / 10.5 GB)
 * Ratings only: Is an uncompressed CSV file with 82.6 Million of evaluations

-Download it and store as is (without descompress) in _DataDownloaded_ folder, as is:
+Download it and store as is (without decompress) in _DataDownloaded_ folder, as is:
 <p align="center">
   <img src=./Images/01.png />
 </p>